delete-registered-model-tag

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the action (delete) and resource (tag from a registered model).
-It distinguishes from sibling delete-tag operations by specifying 'registered model', but does not explain what a tag is.
+The description clearly states the action ('Delete') and the resource ('tag from a registered model').
+It distinguishes from sibling tools by specifying 'registered model', but does not explicitly contrast with other delete-tag operations.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.